dnusca/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## Unreleased

+### Making business details sticky in OBW #7426

+1. Start out with fresh store
+2. Start the on-boarding wizard and move through to the "Business details" step
+3. Fill out items, and then hit Continue to move to "Free features" tab
+4. Then, before hitting Continue again, click "Business details" tab above to move back to that step
+5. Confirm that the previously selected values are still correct

 ### Fix WC Home crash when the Analytics is disabled.

 1. Navigate to WooCommerce -> Settings -> Advanced -> Features.
 Uncheck Analytics and save the changes.